leiachung41/leiachung41.github.io/README.md

 ## 6. <a href="https://leiachung41.github.io/prePF/Reloadless_Music_App/index.html" target="_blank">Reloadless Music App</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Reloadless_Music_App/" target="_blank">prePF/Reloadless_Music_App/</a>
-- Description:

-I praticed Reloadless Music App.
-It is working without reload the music app and just partly changing.
+- Description: I praticed javascript skill to work without reload the music app and just partly changing.

 ## 7. <a href="https://leiachung41.github.io/prePF/Templated_Visualize/index.html" target="_blank">Templated Visualize</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Templated_Visualize/" target="_blank">prePF/Templated_Visualize/</a>
-- Description: I praticed a visualize and responsive site and refered <a href="https://templated.co/visualize" target="_blank">Templated</a>.
+- Description: This is pratice on a visualize and responsive site and refered <a href="https://templated.co/visualize" target="_blank">Templated</a>.

 ## 8. <a href="https://leiachung41.github.io/prePF/Parallax/index.html" target="_blank">Parallax</a>
 - Key Points: **HTML, CSS**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Parallax/" target="_blank">prePF/Parallax/</a>
-- Description: I praticed a parallax site.
+- Description: This is pratice on a parallax site.
 Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.
 I refered <a href="https://codepen.io/egoing/pen/yaKvPd?editors=1100" target="_blank">before parallax scrolling design</a>.
 I used css featured that background and transform.

 ## 9. <a href="https://leiachung41.github.io/prePF/Random_Background_Image/index.html" target="_blank">Random Background Image</a>
 - Key Points: **HTML, CSS**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Random_Background_Image" target="_blank">prePF/Random_Background_Image/</a>
-- Description: I praticed a random background image site and used here <a href="https://source.unsplash.com/" target="_blank">Unsplash Source</a> as a backgound sorurces.
+- Description: This is pratice on a random background image site and used here <a href="https://source.unsplash.com/" target="_blank">Unsplash Source</a> as a backgound sorurces.

 ## 10. <a href="https://leiachung41.github.io/prePF/Find_your_Future_Home/index12.html" target="_blank">Find your Future Home</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, Google Maps API**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Find_your_Future_Home/" target="_blank">prePF/Find_your_Future_Home/</a>
-- Description: This is application featuring a kind of real estate map.
+- Description: This is a single-page application featuring real estate finder.
 I used Google Maps API functions to develop this application.

 ## 11. <a href="https://leiachung41.github.io/prePF/Cat_Clicker/CatClicker_Premium_V2/index_P_v2.html" target="_blank">Cat Clicker</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, MVO pattern**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Cat_Clicker/" target="_blank">prePF/Cat_Clicker/</a>
-- Description: This project is consist of 5 versions of cat clicker.
+- Description: This project consists of 5 versions of cat clicker.
 It is a simple application that when you clicks a cat, it counts the cat's clicks.
 Also, It saves click counts and shows in the application.

 ## 12. <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/index.html" target="_blank">Build a Portfolio Site</a>
 - Key Points: **HTML, CSS, Grunt, Responsive web**